 Professor Canaday's current research shifts her focus from the state to the economy and takes on the idea that twentieth-century workplaces were part of the "straight world"--zones in which LGBT people historically disappeared.
 This study will draw on business, labor, and legal records, as well as memoirs and oral histories, to demonstrate by contrast how workplaces mattered to queer lives in the past.

-Professor Canaday’s teaching interests include gender and women’s history, the history of sexuality, as well as American political and legal history.
+Professor Canaday’s teaching interests include gender and women’s history, the history of sexuality, the history of work/labor, as well as American political and legal history.
 While at Princeton, she has taught undergraduate seminars on the history of the American state, on gender and work, as well as graduate seminars on the history of sexuality.
-She regularly offers an undergraduate lecture course on the history of gender and sexuality in modern America.
+She regularly offers an undergraduate lecture course on the history of gender and sexuality in modern America, and is currently developing graduate and undergraduate courses on the history of work and workplaces.

 “Thinking Sex in the Transnational Turn: An Introduction,” American Historical Review 114 (December 2009).